December 13 – 26, 1519

 Two and a half centuries later, long after the Tupi and the other native peoples of South America had been decimated by disease and enslavement and in some cases deliberate genocide, Jean-Jacques Rousseau would base much of his philosophy of the “noble savage” on Vespucci’s accounts.
 “Nothing is as gentle as man in his primitive state,” he would write, “placed by nature at an equal distance from the stupidity of brutes and the fatal enlightenment of civil man.”

 For all that Rousseau may have been laying it on a bit thick, there really is good reason to question whether the typical European peasant had it any better at the dawn of the sixteenth century than the average Tupi.
 The former lived a life of backbreaking toil in abject servitude to his lord and master, while the latter co-existed with bountiful nature in a way that “civilized” humanity had long since ceased to do in the Old World.
 The Tupi were hunters, gatherers, and small-scale itinerant farmers, giving back to nature each small plot of cotton, corn, beans, and/or squash after they had planted and harvested it once or twice.
-In constrast to the constrained economies of civilized Europe, the bounty of Brazil seemed endless, free for the taking.
+In contrast to the constrained economies of civilized Europe, the bounty of Brazil seemed endless, free for the taking.
 The Tupi had no notion that anyone could permanently “own” the land that gave life to all of them.

 But it wasn’t their primitive communism that inculcated in Europeans an almost insatiable appetite for tales of the Tupi and other native peoples; it was rather the allure of the sensual.
 “Their marriages are not with one woman but with as many as they like, without much ceremony,” wrote Vespucci.
 “We have known some men who had ten women.”
 Living in a religious milieu that regarded sex as humanity’s greatest shame and sin, an activity permissible only under layers of bedding in a dark room, and even then only for the purpose of reproduction, what strapping young man of Europe wouldn’t be attracted by these stories of naked, willing flesh?
 In this context, Vespucci’s claim that he had “slept with” the Tupi took on a whole new dimension.
 Few doubted that the dashing adventurer had done just that.
 And many a European couldn’t help but envy him, an earnest belief in the literal reality of a Christian Hell and Heaven, Satan and God, sin and redemption notwithstanding.